mbrubin56-square/workflow/swift/Samples/Tutorial/README.md

     - Additionally, there is a `TutorialContainerViewController` that the appdelegate sets as the root view controller.
 This will be our launching point for all of our workflows.
 - `TutorialFinal`: This is an example of the completed tutorial - could be used as a reference if you get stuck.

+## Getting up and running

+The tutorial uses cocoapods as the dependency management.
+To get set up, run `bundle install`, then `bundle exec pod install`.
+Open `Tutorial.xcworkspace`.

 # Tutorial Steps

 - [Tutorial 1](Tutorial1.md) - Single view backed by a workflow